Penalty fare

 A penalty fare, standard fare, or fixed penalty notice is a special, usually higher, fare charged because a passenger using public transport did not comply with the normal ticket purchasing rules.
 It should not be confused with an unpaid fares notice.

-Typically penalty fares are incurred by passengers failing to purchase a ticket before travelling or by purchasing an incorrect ticket which does not cover their whole journey.
+Penalty fares are incurred when a ticket or a rail pass cannot be produced on request.
+If, for example a mobile device is inoperative and the ticket cannot be displayed a penalty fare can be issued.

+Contrary to popular belief, penalty fares cannot solely be avoided if tickets are purchased before commencing the journey; the offence under the (British) Railway Byelaws has nothing to do with purchase of tickets, it consists solely in the failure to produce a ticket and, where necessary a rail pass, at the time of request.
+Evidence of ticket purchase other than the ticket itself, is not relevant to the offence.

 Penalty fares are a civil debt, not a fine, and a person whose penalty fare is paid is not considered to have committed a criminal offence.
 Penalty fares are used to discourage casual fare evasion and disregard for the ticketing rules without resorting to (in the case of railways in Great Britain) the drastic and costly step of prosecution under the Regulation of Railways Act 1889 or other laws dealing with theft and fraud.
 More egregious fare avoiders can still be prosecuted and fined or imprisoned if convicted.